alexkisielewicz/quiz-game/README.md

 ##  Typography

 -   The <b>Merriweather</b> font is the font used throughout the whole website with Serif as the fallback.
 The Merriweather is a clean, modern looking font and is attractive.
-It is sourced from [Google fonts](https://fonts.google.com/specimen/Merriweather) and it's linked to css document via @import.
+It is sourced from [Google fonts](https://fonts.google.com/specimen/Merriweather) and it's linked to CSS document via @import.

 ![Google fonts](docs/design_typography_merriweather.png)